Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Proposed Attack Detection framework

-\subsection{Collaborative learning Process}
+\subsection{Collaborative Learning Process}

 In this paper, we propose a Collaborative Deep Convolutional Neural Network framework (Co-CNN) to detect the different types of attacks in a blockchain network.
 In this framework, each MN has a CNN model to train and test its dataset.
 The CNN model can receive trained models from other MNs to improve the accuracy of attack detection.
 To do this, the CNN model of an MN first gets the trained model (gradient) based on equation~(\ref{eqn6}).
 It then sends the trained model to other MNs and receives trained models from others.
-We consider at iteration $i$, an MN receives $T-1$ trained models from others.
-It can update its trained model using the following formulas~\cite{Federated_learning1}:
+We denote $T$ as the total number of MNs and $t \in T$ as the MN number.
+We consider at iteration $i$, an MN receives $T-1$ trained models from others. $\boldsymbol{\theta}_{t,i}$ is the trained model of MN $t$ at iteration $i$.
+It can aggregate all trained models using the following formula~\cite{Federated_learning1}:

-After updating the trained model, each MN will calculate a new global model using equation~(\ref{eqn7}).
-This process continuously repeats until the algorithm converges or the reaching the predefined maximum number of iterations.
+where $\boldsymbol{\theta}_{i+1}$ is the new aggregated trained model.
+After generating a new aggregated trained model, each MN will calculate a new trained model using equation~(\ref{eqn7}).
+This process continuously repeats until the algorithm converges or reaches the predefined maximum number of iterations.
 After the training process, we can obtain the optimal trained model in each MN to analyze and detect the attacks inside a series of grey images.
 This process is summarized in Algorithm~\ref{al:Classification_FL}.